How Can We Help You?

 Most multifamily investment properties require the property’s owner to pay some of the utility bills.
 Ask for past bills or statements so you can review these and see what your expected utility costs will be.
 Look at things like gas, sewer, water, and electricity.

 An environmental assessment will explore whether there are serious problems, like mold, underground oil tanks, lead paint, or asbestos, in the property.
-These issues you must address in order to provide a safe place to live for your tenants, and the remediation costs are often quite high.
+These issues you must address in order to provide a safe place to live for your residents, and the remediation costs are often quite high.

 Service contracts are an aspect of owning a rental property that’s easy to forget about.
 Service contracts include your snow removal company, trash service, and laundry contracts, as well as others.
 You may have the freedom to change these contracts when you become the owner, or you may not.